-We’re all learning new ways to cope and adapt to new daily habits and uncertainty about what the future holds.
-Please check out the resources below for help in developing and maintaining healthy habits, and for information about ways to access help if you need it.
+We’re all learning new ways to cope and adapting to new daily habits and uncertainty about what the future holds.
+Check out the resources below to find out more about developing and maintaining healthy habits and relationships during this stressful time, and for information about ways to access help if you need it.

-You may also benefit from checking out techniques to cope with worry, stress, anxiety and depression as a result of the COVID-19 outbreak, outlined by our community partners at Palouse River Counseling (PRC).
+You may also want to check out techniques to cope with worry, stress, anxiety and depression as a result of COVID-19, outlined by our community partners at Palouse River Counseling (PRC).

 To sign up, text “@STRESS” to 844-486-0046 any time during the semester.
 After joining, you'll receive weekly check-ins, tips for lowering stress, and information about health-related events and resources!

 Real Talk Thursdays are 30-minute workshops where mental health professionals cover different wellness topics every week.
 You can browse recordings of our previous sessions below, or check out our YouTube channel.